-All healthcare professionals take CPR and advanced lifesaving as part of their basic educational requirements.
+- CPR and advanced lifesaving courses: All healthcare professionals take CPR and advanced lifesaving as part of their basic educational requirements.
 While states accept courses, such as the Advanced Cardiac Life Support, Pediatric Life Support, and Neonatal Resuscitation Program for initial licensing and certification, renewal courses in these areas are not usually accepted for CEU credit.
 Nurses should check with their state board to verify acceptable courses.

-CME refers to courses required for physicians, dentists, and other medical professionals to maintain their licenses.
+- Continuing Medical Education (CME) courses: CME refers to courses required for physicians, dentists, and other medical professionals to maintain their licenses.
 While advanced practice nurses may find CME relevant to their specialties or useful for their career goals, CME courses do not generally satisfy nursing CEU requirements.
 Some states have CME exceptions, so nurses should always check with their nursing board before enrolling.

-Nurses seeking CEUs may enroll in college courses that deal specifically with nursing.
+- College courses not specifically for nurses: Nurses seeking CEUs may enroll in college courses that deal specifically with nursing.
 However, science, mathematics, and general education courses, which often serve as prerequisites for BSN, MSN, and DNP degrees, do not qualify as nursing CEUs.

-These kinds of hands-on clinical experiences and in-service programs that focus on workplace policies and procedures do not fulfill CEU requirements.
+- Nurse internships, residencies, on-the-job training, and workplace programs: These kinds of hands-on clinical experiences and in-service programs that focus on workplace policies and procedures do not fulfill CEU requirements.

-Participating in these kinds of gatherings may contribute to professional development, but attendance alone does not qualify for CEU credit.
+- Attending professional meetings or conventions: Participating in these kinds of gatherings may contribute to professional development, but attendance alone does not qualify for CEU credit.
 However, these professional meetings often sponsor accredited seminars or other approved educational activities designed for attendees that may fulfill CEU requirements.